Cunning folk in Britain: 19th and 20th centuries

 By the 19th century, Scotland had been politically united with England, Wales and also Ireland as the United Kingdom of Great Britain and Ireland, controlled by a central government in London.
 Such a political union also brought about an increase in cultural diffusion and unity between the various nations.
-It was in nineteenth-century Scotland that an agricultural organization that acted as both a trade union and a magical fraternity known as the Society of the Horseman's Word was founded.
-Its members, whilst not being cunning folk, practiced folk magic, and soon an English alternative, the Society of Horsemen, had also been founded.
+It was in nineteenth-century Scotland that an agricultural organisation that acted as both a trade union and a magical fraternity known as the Society of the Horseman's Word was founded.
+Its members, whilst not being cunning folk, practised folk magic, and soon an English alternative, the Society of Horsemen, had also been founded.
 The spread of such magical groups and their ideas could be seen in the diffusion of the toad bone rite, which was used by such horseman's groups and various cunning folk, and examples of which could be found scattered across Britain, from Nevern in Pembrokeshire, Wales, to East Anglia in England.

 At the start of the 19th century, the popularity of cunning folk continued, and there was still a large and lucrative market for their services, for instance in 1816, there were eight different wise women working independently in the English coastal town of Whitby.
 Nonetheless, the 19th century also saw an increase in the numbers of those cunning folk being prosecuted under the Witchcraft Act 1735, possibly because "members of the social elite came to perceive that a faith in magic [far from having been eradicated as they had hoped,] seemed to be as prevalent among the populace as it had been a hundred years before, even while a growing political turbulence among commoners gave their rulers a new interest in the idea of education and civility as stabilizing forces."
 Soon after this, in 1824, a new law commonly referred to as the Vagrancy Act 1824 was introduced, bringing about a further blow to the cunning profession by outlawing "persons pretending or professing to tell fortunes, or using any subtle craft, means and device, by palmistry or otherwise, to deceive and impose."
 The enacting of the law led to the increased prosecutions of cunning folk, something that would only begin to wane in the 1910s.